 There are no standing room tickets in the Concert Hall.
 The cheapest discount concert tickets there are the orchestra seats.
 These are seats behind the orchestra, so that you are facing the bulk of the audience.
 They’re ok if you just shut your eyes and listen, or if you want to focus on the conductor, but its not really much fun watching people’s backs while they play.

-In the concert hall I'd prefer the side sections virtually over the stage.
+In the concert hall I prefer the side sections almost over the stage.
 That gives you a side-on, birds-eye, close up view.
-They're still very cheap seats.
-I like them for the intimacy you get with the musicians - facial expressions, little nods and grunts of communication, sweat on the brow - nothing's hidden from you.
+They’re still very cheap seats.
+I like them for the intimacy you get with the players – facial expressions, little nods and grunts, sweat on the brow – nothing’s hidden from you.
 I often find them more satisfying than the best seats up front.

-January is a smorgasbord of concerts and shows in Sydney Australia.
-The Sydney Festival usually has so many things you want to see that you have to be very strong not to go completely over the top.
-But there's a problem for visitors - unless you're super-organised - tickets sell out very quickly.
-You've almost no chance of picking up a ticket to the more popular shows after the first day or two following their release.
+January is Sydney Festival time, with a huge array of concerts and shows.
+But Sydney Festival tickets sell out very quickly.
+You’ve almost no chance of picking up a ticket to the more popular shows after the first day or two following their release.

-Here you'll find a limited number of specially held-back, discount concert tickets released on the day of the show.
+Here you’ll find a limited number of discount concert tickets released on the day of the show.